 Not all cookies are created equal.
 In itself, a cookie is just an application, but how they're set to work can determine if they have a positive purpose, or are being used to undermine the privacy and online security of the user.

-- Short-term cookies or session cookies last for as long as someone is logged in to a site.
-These are the kind of cookies that are used for banking transactions, and can store details for making payments, items in an online shopping basket and viewing balances.
+- Short-term cookies or session cookies last for as long as someone is logged into a site.
+These are the kind used for banking transactions, and can store details for making payments, items in an online shopping basket and viewing balances.
 When a user logs out of the site, the session is finished and the information is no longer held by the website.

 - Long-term or persistent cookies last longer than a single browsing session.
 They have many uses and can make returning to websites a better experience because they retain a user's settings.
-A persistent cookie, for example, can retain a language preference for a website or recognise that you've already registered for a site, and will automatically prompt you to log in when you get to the website.
+A persistent cookie, for example, can retain a language preference for a website or recognise that you've already registered, and will automatically prompt you to log in when you get to the website.

 How do cookies work?

-If you go from that news site to a technology review site, on the next site you visit after that you might see ads for online technology sellers because the cookies have linked these sites together, targeting ads for online technology retailers at you in the hope that you're looking to buy a new gadget.
+Let's say you go from that news site to a technology review site.
+On the next site you visit after that you might see ads for online technology sellers, because the cookies have linked these sites together, targeting ads for online technology retailers at you in the hope that you're looking to buy a new gadget.

 In this way, advertising companies build a picture of you and target advertising to you that has been closely aligned with your country, gender, interests and other attributes gleaned from your online habits.